 Inclusive cultures require top-down commitment from the leadership team, a transparent culture and a review of every step of the employee life cycle.
 If want to attract the very best people, avoid asking them to choose between unpalatable trade-offs, like having to choose between motherhood and a career when both should be possible.
 Try to walk the talk, don’t just talk the talk: being more flexible with your team at work can go much further than a few extra $$.

 Companies need to offer a competitive financial package for sure.
 There is so much more transparency than in the past that people know what they could get paid elsewhere.
 But paying a big premium is unlikely to get you much better people in my experience.
 Why?
 Because although people expect to be paid well for the work they do, that’s not enough.
 People want to be constantly learning.
 People want autonomy.
 People want to feel comfortable in their work environment, which to some people might mean a foosball table, but to most means a tolerance for risk-taking and forgiveness for mistakes.
 And, increasingly, people want to know the work they do makes a difference.
 Being bullish, I believe we can continue to make the world much better — because the best people will gravitate towards the places where they can have the most social impact.

-At Trade Ledger™ we’re reinventing lending to boost economic growth and social mobility.
-If you’d like to speak about joining our smart and fast-growing team, please drop me an email at email@example.com.
+At Trade Ledger™ we are reinventing lending to boost economic growth and social mobility.
+If you’d like to speak about joining our smart and fast-growing team, please drop me an email at firstname.lastname@example.org.